simomarsili/ndd/README.rst

 Entropy measures
 ================
-**ndd** provide functions for the estimation of information measures (as combination of single Bayesian entropy estimates):
+**ndd** provide functions for the estimation of information measures (as combinations of single Bayesian entropy estimates):

 * **ndd.mutual_information**
 * **ndd.interaction_information**